treesinfall

 Road crews work hard to keep priority roads as clear as possible to ensure the safety of drivers and allow for emergency vehicles to respond quickly and safely.
 Snow clearing routes are designed to minimize duplication and maximize efficiency.
 Using Provincial guidelines set out in the Municipal Act, roads are classified based on their intended use (for instance, traffic volumes and speed limits) and maintained accordingly.

 Our goal is to clear snow and ice as quickly as possible and have one snow plow pass on all streets within 24 hours after a snow event.
 However, during heavy snow and ice storms, snow removal will take longer and it may not be possible to reach residential areas until after the storm event has ended.
+Plan your day according to the weather!
+Please remember to give yourself extra time to get where you need to go, and take into consideration delays that are common during the winter season.

 Order of Priority